Controlling the orbital Hall effect in gapped bilayer graphene in the terahertz regime: Results

 In Fig. \ref{Condutividade_X_HBarOmega} (a), we depict the behavior of the height of plateaus in the real part of AC OHC with $\hbar \omega/\Delta$ for various values of parameter $\Delta$ [see panel (c) for correspondence of the colors with $\Delta$].
 The switch in the sign of plateaus in the real parts of OHC occurs at critical values $\hbar\omega_c/\Delta$, which depend on $\Delta$ [Fig. \ref{Condutividade_X_HBarOmega} (c)] and are represented by circles in the Fig. \ref{Condutividade_X_HBarOmega} (a).
 To complement the results of Fig. \ref{Condutividade_X_HBarOmega}, we show in Fig. \ref{OmegaC-Plateau_X_Delta} how the height of the real part of DC OHC plateau and the critical frequency $f_c$, in units of THz, vary with the value of $\Delta$.
-Notably, the behavior of critical frequency $f_c$ varies linearly with $\Delta$, i.e., it increases linearly with the perpendicularly applied electric field.
+Notably, the behavior of critical frequency $f_c$ varies linearly with $\Delta$, i.e., it increases linearly with the layer asymmetry energy generated by electric bias.
+To connect the bilayer asymmetry energy $\Delta$ with the displacement field $D$ controlled in experiments, we employ the electrostatic model developed in Refs. \cite{McCann_2013-Eletrostatic, Nowack-PhysRevB.103.224426}.
+In this model one has $\Delta\approx e d_0 D/\varepsilon_0+\Lambda t_{\perp} \left(n_u-n_b\right)/n_0$, where the second term accounts for electrostatic screening effects.
+In these expressions, $d_0= 3.35 \angstrom$ is the inter-layer distance of BLG, $n_u$ and $n_b$ are the excess of carriers induced in the upper and bottom layers. $\Lambda\approx 1$ is the dimensionless screening parameter and $n_0$ is a constant with dimension of density.
+At $E_{\rm F}=0$, one obtains $n_{b(u)}/n_0 \approx \pm(\Delta/(4t_{\perp}))\ln \left(4t_{\perp}/|\Delta|\right)$ \cite{McCann_2013-Eletrostatic}.
+With these expressions, we can calculate the displacement field required in an experimental setup to generate the asymmetry energy $\Delta$, with the field intensities depicted along the upper red axis in Fig. \ref{OmegaC-Plateau_X_Delta}.
+For $\Delta \in [20-100]$ meV one demands $D/\varepsilon_0\in [0.19-0.70] \text{V/nm}$, that are typical values obtained in experiments \cite{Exp-DualgateBLG-PhysRevB.106.165134}.
+The critical frequency follows a linear behavior with the displacement field $f_c=\gamma D$.
+Using the data from the Fig. \ref{OmegaC-Plateau_X_Delta} (b), one obtains a fit for the numerical coefficient $\gamma=(40.5 \pm 0.3) \text{ THz nm/V}$.
 This demonstrates how one can adjust the behavior of OHC in the frequency domain in BLG using a tuning parameter that is easy to implement in experiments.
-Analogously, in Fig. \ref{Condutividade_X_HBarOmega} (b), we depict the behavior of the height of plateaus in the imaginary part of AC OHC with $\hbar \omega/\Delta$ for various values of parameter $\Delta$.
-As mentioned earlier, in contrast to the real part, the imaginary part of the OHC plateau maintains the negative sign throughout the entire frequency domain.